Keru729/alx-system_engineering-devops/0x00-shell_basics/README.md

 #!/bin/bash
-pwd command used for printing absolute path name of working directory
+script that prints the absolute path neme of the current working directory